 Your doctor may need to order other tests, such as brain CT scans and blood tests, to determine if the tics are a symptom of something more serious, such as Huntington disease.

-Someone must meet all the following conditions to receive a transient tic disorder diagnosis:
+You must meet all the following conditions to receive a transient tic disorder diagnosis:

 - Tics must occur for less than 12 months in a row.